xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \sa { references } {#cmdsa}

-<p>Starts a paragraph where one or more cross-references to classes, functions, methods, variables, files or URL may be specified.
+Starts a paragraph where one or more cross-references to classes, functions, methods, variables, files or URL may be specified.
 Two names joined by either <span class="doxyComputerOutput">::</span> or <span class="doxyComputerOutput">#</span> are understood as referring to a class and one of its members.
-One of several overloaded methods or constructors may be selected by including a parenthesized list of argument types after the method name.</p>
+One of several overloaded methods or constructors may be selected by including a parenthesized list of argument types after the method name.

-<p>Synonymous to <a href="#cmdsee">\see</a>.</p>
+Synonymous to <a href="#cmdsee">\see</a>.

 <dl class="doxySectionUser">
 <dt>See Also</dt>
 <dd>
-<p>section <a href="/web-doxygen/docs/pages/autolink">autolink</a> for information on how to create links to objects.</p>
+section <a href="/web-doxygen/docs/pages/autolink">autolink</a> for information on how to create links to objects.
 </dd>
 </dl>